Skip to content

 Photo by Natalia Blauth / Unsplash

 In 1796, Edward Jenner administered the world’s first vaccine in rural England, and the history of medicine changed forever.
 At least, that is the version of events taught in every Western classroom.
-What those classrooms never mention is that an enslaved West African man named Onesimus had already described the same principle to a Boston minister—75 years before Jenner ever picked up a lancet.
+What those classrooms never mention is that an enslaved West African man named Onesimus had already described the same principle to a Boston minister roughly 75 years before Jenner ever picked up a lancet.

-Here are the medical technologies Africa had first—before the textbooks were rewritten.
+Here are the medical technologies Africa had before Western medical text books were written to erase their African origins.

 Vaccination: An African Practice Centuries Before Jenner